LeadOn/GameOn-Front/README.md

 - Lazy loading
 - ...

-Data is directly coming from the [YuGames API](https://yugames-api.valentinvirot.fr/swagger).
+Data is directly coming from the [GameOn!
+API](https://gameon-api.valentinvirot.fr/swagger).

 ## How to run it?